abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     The CP solver allows you to combine several searches, i.e. different types of *sub-searches*.
 You can search a subtree of the search tree differently from the rest of your search.
 This is called *nested* search while the whole search is called a *top-level* search.
-    There is no limitation and you can nest as many searches as you like.
+    There are no limitations and you can nest as many searches as you like.
 You can also restart a (top level or nested) search.
 In or-tools, each time you use a new ``DecisionBuilder``, we say you are in a new *phase*.
 This is where the name ``MakePhase`` comes from.